Shun456789/Flood-Risk-Analysis-Tool/README.md

 # Flood Risk Analysis Tool

-img
-<br><center>*An image description*</center>
+This tool is a Python-based application designed to assess flood risk by analyzing flood inundation, flow velocity, and land use data for Baden-Württemberg.
+It provides insights into potential flood damage and generates a tif file that can easily be viewed in QGIS, a PDF report for easy sharing, and statistics.

 ## Code Description
 Purpose, Motivation, Goals

 ## Usage (run) instructions
-split into sections:
 To run this tool, sample data is provided within the /data/ folder.
-You will find a inundation depth GeoTIFF, flow velocity GeoTIFF that can be selected with the tool.
+You will find an inundation GeoTIFF and flow velocity GeoTIFF that can be used with the tool.
 If you wish to generate your own inundation depth GeoTIFF, the following section provides information on how to do so:

 The first step is open the provided UF_HQ10, UF_HQ100, or UF_HQextreme(?) shapefiles in QGIS.
 These are provided by